dariomanesku/cmft/README.md

 Environment maps
 ----------------

-For testing purposes, you can use environment maps from [here](https://github.com/dariomanesku/environment-maps).
+For testing purposes, you can use environment maps from [here](https://github.com/dariomanesku/environment-maps).<br />
+Also, have a look [here](http://www.hdrlabs.com/sibl/archive.html).

 Similar projects
 ----------------